Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/barcode/index.md

 <span style="font-weight:bold">Text</span>

-`Text` property can be used to specify the value to be encoded in the QR barcode.
+`Text` property can be used to specify the value to be encoded in the 2D barcode.

 ![Barcode item with properties view](/static/assets/on-premise/images/report-designer/report-items/barcode/2D-text-property.png)